-Preparing for Fire Rescue Victoria (FRV) Written Selection Test (WST), Personality Profile and Group assessment - timed practice tests with real questions, detailed solutions, online courses & 1-on-1 tutoring 2024
+Preparing for Fire Rescue Victoria (FRV) Written Selection Test (WST), Group Assessment and Personality tests - timed practice WST tests with real questions, detailed answer explanations, online courses & 1-on-1 personal tutoring 2024

-If you are applying to join Fire Rescue Victoria, you will be required to undergo several challenging Psychometric tests with Pearson’s Vue:
+If you are applying to join Fire Rescue Victoria (FRV), you will be required to undergo several challenging Psychometric tests with Pearson’s Vue:

-1. In your initial screening you will be asked to complete a written selection test (WST) by Pearson VUE which includes several timed aptitude tests - Abstract Reasoning, Verbal Reasoning, Numerical Sequences & Mechanical Reasoning tests.
+1. In your initial screening you will be asked to complete a Written Selection Test (WST) by Pearson VUE which includes several timed cognitive tests:

 2. Then, you will be asked to participate in a group assessment, which would measure how well you work with others.